-Other things including honest feedback.
-We are oftentimes unaware of our own behaviours, therefore, asking someone you trust can signal that you’re not yourself.
+And there are other things, including honest feedback.
+We are oftentimes unaware of our own behaviours; therefore, asking someone you trust can signal that you’re not yourself.
 Journalling can be a great way to get a sense of where you might be.

-Overall, for me, the primary alarm bells for me come when I am spending more and more time in bed, low energy and isolation.
-It’s usually proceeded by this negative self talk.
+Overall, for me, the primary alarm bells for me come when I am spending more and more time in bed, with low energy and isolation.
+It’s usually preceded by this negative self-talk.
 Often, I am able to fight it off simply because I know the signs.
 However, there are moments where all I can do is ride the wave until the storm passes.

-Remember, at the end of the day, being in a darker place is what spawns these thoughts and are not a reflection of who you are.
-They are symptoms of your mental health condition.
+Remember, at the end of the day, being in a darker place is what spawns these thoughts, which are not a reflection of who you are.
+They are symptoms of your mental-health condition.
 What defines you as a person is something that took years to shape.
 Are you really not a good person?
-Most of us who are ill are, in our hearts kind and caring, helpful and funny.
+Most of us who are ill are, in our hearts, kind and caring, helpful and funny.

 Feel like you’re all alone?
 A New Dawn Podcast has many real-life stories of people just like you.